redweblabs/Node.js-3D-Printer-Software/README.md

 Manadatory
 + --file "PATH/TO/PRINTFILE"
 + --port "SERIAL PORT FOR PRINTER CONNECTION.
 USUALLY /dev/tty.something"
++ --baudrate 19200 etc. - The baudrate for the serial port connection

 Optional
 + --speed 1.0 - This is a multiplier that will modify the travel rate of the printhead.
 This is something we need for our printer.